bpochon87/Live_Project/README.md

 <h2 id="intro">Description</h2>
-<p>As part of our curriculum, we were tasked with a two-week sprint where we had to implement our own application (website) nested within the main application.
-This was done with other students as my teammates and instructors as project managers.
+<p>My team was tasked with a two-week sprint where we had to implement our own application (website) nested within the main application.
 Working according to the Agile methodology and within the scrum framework, I completed multiple stories where I created a smooth and navigable UI while defining a UX.</p>

 <p><strong>My website allowed for:</strong></p>
 <ul>